EstiaanJ/dndwikibackup/Tech-Level.md

 ***High Level Involved - Arbritary Energy Access***

 Energy Grid access marks a civilization as being level 8

+All Level 8 Civilizations:
-    The Culture, c.
+- The Culture, c.
 14th century C
+- The Gzilt (Sublimed)
+- The Homomda
-    Nauptre Reliquaria, 29th century CE
+- Nauptre Reliquaria, 29th century CE
-    The Gzilt
-    The Homomda
+- Vortai

 ## Beyond Level 8 - Intergalactic Travel, Hyperspace Master & Sublimation
 In the known history of the galaxy only one civlization has significantly progressed into what might be considered a next level.
 The [Prometheans](/Promethean) had the ability to build [Mass Relay](/Mass_Relay) and no civilization since has figured out how to build mass relays or how to achieve negative mass using the mass effect, though many level 8 civilizations are capable of activating mass relays and creating other technology that use [Mass Effect Fields](/Mass_Effect_Field).